‘Pakistan’s voice of conscience at the UN’

-This is apropos three letters to the Editor in a row from this writer carried by the newspaper in recent days.
-It is important to note that Ambassador Iftikhar has repeatedly called for the only viable solution: the realization of a two-state solution on pre-1967 borders, with Al-Quds Al-Sharif as the capital of a sovereign, independent, and contiguous State of Palestine.
+This is apropos four letters to the Editor in a row from this writer carried by the newspaper in recent days.
+Let me add to what I have said in my previous letters that Ambassador Iftikhar’s diplomacy is marked by dignity.
+In confronting Israel, he did not descend into anger or hyperbole.

-By vividly describing demolished schools, destroyed hospitals, displaced families, starving children, and the blockade of humanitarian aid, he has carried the Palestinian tragedy from the rubble of Gaza to the chambers of the United Nations, where it cannot be ignored.
+Instead, he marshaled facts, invoked moral clarity, and exposed propaganda with surgical precision.
+He reminded the world that the fight against terrorism cannot be equated with the slaughter of innocent civilians, and in doing so, he not only defended Pakistan’s honor but also gave voice to the millions of Palestinians trapped under bombardment and occupation.

-He has mobilized not just the Muslim world but also neutral states, civil society, and even hesitant Western capitals to rethink their silence.
-His interventions have contributed to the momentum behind resolutions in the General Assembly, including Pakistan’s pivotal role in the historic vote affirming the two-state solution, a success story of multilateral diplomacy where Pakistan once again played a leading role.
+His words carried the weight of truth, and truth compelled even Israel, often shielded by its allies, to apologize.
+This was Pakistan at its finest—firm, dignified, principled.
+It was not just defending its own history but championing the cause of justice for Palestine, exposing tyranny, and mobilising the conscience of the world.

 Copyright Business Recorder, 2025